 - 🚐 Join an organised tour: I think this is the best option to avoid a very tiring day driving 5+ hours.
 If you join a tour, the transport is taken care of and you enjoy the day more.
 This tour combines the beach with stops in La Paz and Todos Santos.

 It is technically possible to take the bus from Cabo – La Paz and then La Paz – Balandra.
-But it would take far too long for just one day, and aligning the timings with the opening hours of the beach would be near impossible.
+It would take far too long for just one day though, and aligning the timings with the opening hours of the beach would be near impossible.
+You would want to spend at least a night in La Paz if you plan to travel by bus.

 Once you arrive at Balandra Beach, you’ll be able to enjoy all that this beautiful place has to offer!